rogergros/bowling-tdd-kata/README.md

 The frame is then completed with a single roll.
 The bonus for that frame is **the value of the next two rolls**.

+A Strike or a Spare can also be called a mark to distinguish from an open frame.

 In the **tenth frame** a player who rolls a **spare** or **strike** is allowed to **roll the extra balls to complete the frame**.
 However, **no more than three balls can be rolled in tenth frame**.